gdgfremont/gdg-pacific-region-devfest-2022/public/data/faq.md

 ### Dates and Location

-Pacific Region DevFest 2022 will take place on the 3rd of October in [Mountain View CA.](https://goo.gl/maps/GBHH43JaUqg1S4EVA)
+Pacific Region DevFest 2022 will take place on the 3rd of November on-line virtually and in person in [Mountain View CA.](https://goo.gl/maps/GBHH43JaUqg1S4EVA)

 ### Livestream & Recordings